Yaovi Akakpo

-Yaovi Akakpo is a Togolese professional footballer who plays as a winger for Gabala in the Azerbaijan Premier League.
+Yaovi Akakpo (born 1999) is a Togolese professional footballer who plays as a winger, most recently for Gabala in the Azerbaijan Premier League.

 Career

 Club

 On 20 February 2020, Akakpo signed 2.5 years contract with Gabala FK.

 On 22 February 2020, Akakpo made his debut in the Azerbaijan Premier League for Gabala match against Neftçi Baku.

 On 22 May 2022, Gabala announced that Akakpo had signed a new one-year contract with the club.

+On 27 May 2024, Gabala announced that Akakpo and five others had left the club with their contracts expiring.